KyryloSnizhko/top-geom-meas/README.md

 Authorship statement
 -------------------------
 Files 1, 2, 3 have been produced by Thomas Wellens.
-Files 4, 5, 6, 7 have been produced by Valentin Gebahrt.
+Files 4, 5, 6, 7 have been produced by Valentin Gebhart.